nuejs/nue/packages/nuejs.org/blog/large-scale-apps/index.md

 ## Going large-scale

-Here’s the same app, now with a **Rust** computation engine and **Event Sourcing** for instant search and other operations over **150,000** records — far past where [JS-version](//github.com/nuejs/nue/blob/master/packages/examples/simple-mpa/app/model/engines/javascript.js) of the engine choked on recursive calls over the records.
+Here’s the same app, now with a **Rust** computation engine and **Event Sourcing** for instant search and other operations over **150,000** records — far past where [JS-version](//github.com/nuejs/nue/blob/master/packages/examples/simple-mpa/app/model/engines/javascript.js) of the engine crashed with a maximum call stack exception.

-Maximum call stack exception:

 [bunny-video]
   videoId: eb65fcdd-5be4-4923-a783-f41efafe58a7